 Open Source Intelligence or popular OSINT is an essential section in cybersecurity.
-Every cybersecurity expert, including the white, red, and black hat, know the value of OSINT, as they continually explore exploitable vulnerabilities.
-And if you’re aspiring to become one or just in need of some information, better learn this.
+Every cybersecurity expert, including the white, red, and black hat, knows the value of OSINT as they continually explore exploitable vulnerabilities.
+And if you’re aspiring to become one or just need some information, better learn this.

 While you may know that OSINT is the collection and analysis of data from public sources, it should be noted that it differs from Research, as the latter applies the “process of intelligence to create tailored knowledge supportive of a specific decision by a specific individual or group.”

 Also, OSINT is different from open-source software, though most of the tools used in OSINT are open-source, which means freely available.
-It just needs to fulfill the primary IT functions of finding the public-facing assets and relevant data outside an organization and making it useful for an actionable decision.
+Therefore, it just needs to fulfill the primary IT functions of finding the public-facing assets and relevant data outside an organization and making it useful for an actionable decision.

-Thus, fulfilling these specifications are the below-collated tools, which are partially free and popular in the cybersecurity space.
+Thus, fulfilling these specifications are the below-collated tools, which are partially free and popular in cybersecurity.
 Check out;

 Shodan is one of the primary tools of every security researcher for scanning the internet.
 It’s a robust search engine for IoT devices like the embedded security camera, sensors, databases, etc. Shodan’s search is based on the hope that organizations worldwide may publicly expose some of their infrastructures.